 Nearby, there’s also the ruins of Ballinalacken Castle which are privately owned.
 The only way you can explore Ballinalacken Castle is by staying at Ballinalacken Castle Country House.
 We were lucky to have spent one night here overlooking the Atlantic Ocean from our room with ancient castle ruins next door.

-Liked this post on our cool finds and unique things to do in Ireland?
+Liked this post on unique things to do in Ireland?
 Be sure to share the love below on Pinterest!